dina-heidar/aws-cdk/README.md

 ## NOTE

+This project demonstrates how to deploy an RDS using AWS CDK and how to set up security groups with ECS tasks (when hosted on AWS).
+The primary objective of this proof of concept is to provision ECS containers both in the cloud and on-premises.
+It is crucial to understand that **the RDS in this project is used as a cache and is strictly for testing purposes**.
+When considering production environments:

+1. The RDS in this project is situated in a public subnet.
+In a production setting, it should be placed in a private subnet with a NAT in the public subnet for access.
-The RDS deployed in this project serves as a cache and is strictly for testing purposes ONLY.
-In a real-world production environment, it's not the best choice.
-Instead, consider using services like AWS Elastic Cache or Redis, which are specifically designed for caching.
-The RDS in this project demonstrates how to deploy an RDS using CDK and how to configure security groups with ECS tasks.
+1. RDS is not the best option for caching.
+Services like AWS Elastic Cache or Redis, which are specifically designed for caching, should be evaluated.

-The same RDS was also utilized in the ECS-Anywhere stack for testing, rather than setting up a new one on-premises.
-In a production environment on-premises, the caching database should be located close to the application (container).
+1. The same RDS in this proof of concept was also utilized in the ECS-Anywhere stack for testing, rather than creating a new caching resource on-premises.
+It's worth noting that in a production setup on-premises, the cache database should ideally be located close as possible to the application (container).

-The RDS was positioned in a public subnet.
-However, in a production setup, it should be placed in a private subnet with a NAT set up in the public subnet for access.
-A lambda function could also be created in CDK for database seeding.

-The primary objective of this POC was to provision ECS containers both in the cloud and on-premises.
+1. For database seeding, a lambda function or a DBUp container can be employed.

 ## ECS hosted on AWS